 However, service can come in a variety of forms.
 It does not necessarily mean being dominated by someone else.
 Service is as simple as asking your partner if they would like a drink when you are getting up to get a drink for yourself.
 Service is doing the dishes or cooking dinner when it is not your turn because your partner had a long day at work.

 Other times service may require more from you.
 Maybe service means letting your partner watch his or her favorite show instead if you watching yours or maybe it means attending an event or program with your significant other, even if you do not really enjoy that type of thing.

 Service is such an important of any relationship we have, but it is often difficult to focus on service when we look at our partners.
-Most of us do not question the idea of service to our children (changing diapers, dropping kids off and picking them up from sports practice, taking them to fun activities and parties, staying up all night with them when they are sick, etc…).
-However, when it comes to other adults in our lives, this can be more difficult, even though this is an important part of relationships.
+Most of us do not question the idea of service to our children.
+We will change diapers, drop kids off and pick them up from sports practice, take them to fun activities and parties, stay up all night with them when they are sick, etc… However, when it comes to other adults in our lives, this can be more difficult, even though this is an important part of relationships.